DarkTechnomancer/darktechnomancer.github.io/README.md

     port.nextWrite();
 `empty` and `full` are simple enough—they just check if the port is empty or full respectively. `clear` empties the entire queue, and it's generally good practice to have your controller script do this when it starts up, as ports are not emptied when the scripts that create them die.

 `nextWrite` is where the magic happens.
-Due to some javascript arcana that I do not personally understand well enough to get into, `nextWrite` guarantees that the code which writes to the port will *immediately* be followed by the execution of the code which is waiting on it to be written to.
+Due to some javascript arcana that I do not personally understand well enough to get into, `nextWrite` guarantees that the code listening to the port will go next after the code that writes to it.
 This is extremely useful for timing purposes compared to `sleep`, which could allow any number of processes to be inserted between writing to and reading from the port.

 There are some limitations.
 Ports can only traffic numbers and strings, they can only hold a certain number of values at a time (controlled by an in-game setting), and each one must have a unique identifier, which can make things difficult if you want to run multiple scripts each using multiple ports without risk of collision.
 Most of these you just have to live with, but one is actually very easily solved.